 What to Serve with English Scones?

 A classic combination is clotted cream with jam.
 My favorite jam is strawberry.
-In fact, here is a quick and easy small batch homemade strawberry jam recipe I make often.
+Here is a quick and easy small-batch homemade strawberry jam recipe I make often.

 Secondly, though, I absolutely love them with lemon curd.
 Every taste puts me in heaven.

-With a few specific hints, these scones are incredibly easy to make and require only a handful of ingredients.
+These scones are incredibly easy to make with a few specific hints and require only a handful of ingredients.

-Hint 1: When cutting the butter into the flour, be sure there are no large clumps of butter remaining.
+Tip 1: When cutting the butter into the flour, ensure no large clumps of butter remain.
 You want a sandy-type texture for light and fluffy scones.

-Hint 2: Be careful not to over-knead the dough before cutting into circles.
+Tip 2: Be careful not to over-knead the dough before cutting it into circles.
 The more you knead, the less the scones will rise.

 More Ideas for Afternoon Tea

-We’ve publislhed some easy recipes and ideas for serving and hosting your own afternoon tea:
+We’ve published some easy recipes and ideas for serving and hosting your own afternoon tea: